mconsidine/Digital_SHG/README.md

 Check the "Show graphics" box for a 'live view' reconstruction display, a graphic of the geometry correction and a quick view of the final images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.

-If the "Save .fits files" box is checked, the following files will be stored in the same directory as the SER file:
+If the "Save .fits files" box is checked, the following files will be stored in the same directory as the video file:

-- xx_mean.fits: average image of all the frames in the SER video of the spectral line
+- xx_mean.fits: average image of all the frames in the video video of the spectral line
 - xx_img.fits: raw image reconstruction
 - xx_corr.fits: image corrected for outliers
 - xx_flat.fits: corrected flat image